How to Apply...

 Who is Eligible to Apply?

 Generally, UK, EU, and international students are eligible to apply and receive a stipend and their tuition fees based on EPSRC rules.
 International students (which includes EU students without UK settled status) will need to apply for a Student Visa (formerly called “Tier 4 Visa”).
+Please note that in this second recruitment round we can accept applications from home-fees candidates only as we have already filled all available international-fee spaces.

 Please check details available at this UK CISA link to determine whether you would be considered as a “home fee” or “international fee” applicant.